alan-zhang-22/mdkit/docs/implementation-plan.md

 This document outlines the implementation plan for mdkit, a PDF to Markdown conversion tool that leverages Apple's Vision framework for intelligent document analysis and local LLMs for markdown optimization.
 The implementation follows a phased approach to ensure quality, maintainability, and incremental delivery of features.

-## Current Status: Phase 1, 2, 3, 4, 5, 6.1, 6.2 & LanguageDetector Integration Complete, Phase 6.3 Ready to Start
+## Current Status: Phase 1, 2, 3, 4, 5, 6.1, 6.2 & LanguageDetector Integration Complete, Configuration Validation Fixed, Phase 6.3 Ready to Start

-**Last Updated**: August 28, 2025 (Updated after CLI dry-run testing and fixes)
+**Last Updated**: August 29, 2025 (Updated after configuration validation fixes and successful testing)
 **Current Phase**: Phase 6 - Integration & Testing
 **Overall Progress**: ~99% Complete